edgedb/edgedb-python/docs/api/asyncio_client.rst

         - an absolute path to the directory containing the database server Unix-domain socket (not supported on Windows);
-        - a sequence of any of the above, in which case the addresses will be tried in order, and the first successful connection will be returned.
+        - a sequence of any of the above, in which case the addresses will be tried in order, and the host of the first successful connection will be used for the whole connection pool.

         If not specified, the following will be tried, in order: